rcheng15jhu/plenum/docs/SRS.md

 an event is finalized using this app, so that I do not have to manually edit availability for the numerous yet un-finalized events.

+* As a user that has many calendars and events using this app, I would like to save and edit the order of various stored items, so that I can have my most used or important items on a consistant and easy part of the page to access.

+* As a user that has many calendars and events using this app, I would like the ability to star or pin key items, especially upcoming items, so that I can have my most used or important items on a consistant and easy part of the page to access.

+* As a user that has many calendars and events using this app, I would like to search for various stored items, so that I can easily access the many items without spending a lot of time manually searching for it.

+* As a user that schedules many events using this app, I would like the app to remind me of near upcoming events, so that I am less likely to forget about them.

 ## Software Architecture
 > Will this be a Web/desktop/mobile (all, or some other kind of) application?
 Would it conform to the Client-Server software architecture?